National Force: Fictional history

-After being defeated in battle by the original Captain America and Daredevil, the Grand Director apparently committed suicide.
+The Grand Director apparently committed suicide after the original Captain America and Daredevil defeated him in battle.
 He has since reappeared, having survived the suicide attempt.
-He was later shot by Captain America (Barnes) and fell off the Hoover Dam.
+He was later shot by Captain America (Bucky Barnes) and fell off the Hoover Dam.
 No body was ever recovered.

-A storyline from The Punisher War Journal from 2007 depicts the National Force as a terrorist syndicate with neo-Nazi ideology operating on the US-Mexico border led by a character called the Hate-Monger.
+A storyline from The Punisher War Journal from 2007 depicts the National Force as a terrorist syndicate with neo-Nazi ideology operating on the US-Mexico border led by the Hate-Monger.
 The Punisher infiltrated and destroyed this version of the National Force.

 Analysis

 The National Force was presented as a racist organization in the comics that was a "caricature of anti-integrationist political groups" in the USA.
 It features elements of the Ku Klux Klan, National Socialist and white supremacy movements.
 The organization is portrayed as having high-ranking supporters, which "sets up the understanding that while everyday Americans may not be racist, the activities of the National Force advance the agenda of at least some elites".
 The presentation of the organization also connects elements of red-baiting and conservative opposition to integration from the 1950s to racism in 1979, when the National Force appeared in the comics.

 According to King and Leonard, looking at the appearance in The Punisher War Journal, the racism of the National Force, undergirded by criminal acts, is depicted as clearly evil.
 They criticize that this presentation deflects the attention of the reader from "the less visible ways in which white racism operates today".